 Analogous to any other technical post, there are various ranks of an Android Developer.
 The annual gross salary that an Android Developer receives is determined by various facts, whether he/she is working in a multinational corporation (MNC), a start-up, or as a freelancer.

 Usually, fresher are hired as interns first, and after completing the threshold probation period, they are given full-time employment opportunities.
-While many talented developers even seek lucrative pre-placement offers (PPOs), even in the second or third year of their degree programme.
+While many talented developers even seek lucrative pre-placement offers (PPOs), even in the second or third year of their degree program.
 Recently, Flipkart launched its Pre-placement programme and hired a bunch of Android developers at an annual package of fifteen lakhs per annum.

 Amazon has various ranks for hiring, the annual salary of the developers varies according to their experience for fresher it is around twelve lakhs per annum, along with a joining bonus of three lakhs per annum.
 Apart from these exceptionally high fresher packages, companies like Deloitte, Cognizant, Cisco also hire Android developers for around ten lakhs per annum.